SUMMERHOUSE HILL

 On a clear day it is rumoured that you can see the Bristol Channel to the north (I haven’t yet, even with powerful binoculars).
 More easily visible are the north Dorset Downs to the south, the hills at Montacute to the east, the Exmoor Hills on the horizon to the northwest, the Mendip Hills to the north and the Corton Denham ridge to the northeast.

-Traces of Medieval farming practices still exist today on the lower slopes of Summerhouse Hill in the form of lynchets.
+Traces of medieval farming practices still exist today on the lower slopes of Summerhouse Hill in the form of lynchets.

 On the summit is the Summer House, also known as the Round House, which was built by the Harbin family of Newton Surmaville, who owned the hill.
 It is rumoured that the Summerhouse was built so that they could send messages to the Phelp’s family’s tower on St Michael’s Hill at Montacute to the west.
 I’m not sure how true that is but the tower on St Michael’s Hill is clearly visible from Summerhouse Hill – check out the second photo in the panoramas above, the tower is visible on the horizon left of centre.